brianlam38/AWS-Certified-Security-Specialty/Chapter 1 - Security 101.md

 ### Security IN AWS

 Controls that you need:
-__1. Visibility__: AWS Config - managed and custom rules
+* __Visibility__: AWS Config - managed and custom rules
-__2. Auditability__: AWS CloudTrail - records every API call in the environment __3.
-Controllability__:
+* __Auditability__: AWS CloudTrail - records every API call in the environment
+* __Controllability__:
     * AWS KMS - multi-tenant.
 Underlying hardware is shared, but strict controls.
     * AWS CloudHSM (hardware security module) - dedicated.
 Underlying hardware is NOT shared. __Exam: Which service is required for FIPS 140-2 Compliance? - CloudHSM as KMS being multi-tenant/shared does not comply.__
-__4. Agility__:
+* __Agility__:
     * AWS CloudFormation - deploy templates to any regions
-* AWS Elastic Beanstalk - AWS provision resources for you, rather than you doing it each service manually __5.
-Automation__:
+    * AWS Elastic Beanstalk - AWS provision resources for you, rather than you doing it each service manually
+* __Automation__:
     * AWS OpsWorks - operate alongside CF / EB
     * AWS CodeDeploy - operate alongside CF / EB
-__6. Scale__: Every customer gets the same AWS security foundations, from a startup to a Fortune 500 company.
+* Scale__: Every customer gets the same AWS security foundations, from a startup to a Fortune 500 company.

 Other services applying to all controls
 * AWS IAM - creating users, password policies, MFA, groups